WEBSITE PRIVACY STATEMENT AND SUMMARY

 Brown Rudnick is committed to respecting and protecting your privacy.
 This privacy notice (together with any other documents referred to in it) sets out how we look after your personal data when you visit our website at www.brownrudnick.com, and tells you about your privacy rights and how certain laws may apply to you.
 If you have any queries about this policy or how we use your personal information, please contact us at firstname.lastname@example.org.

 Your privacy is important to us.
 To protect your privacy and help you to make informed choices, we provide this notice explaining our information practices, how you can choose how we use your data, and your rights in relation to your data.
 In brief, we will only use your information:

-- • to optimize our website performance; or
+- • to enable us to deliver our website services to you;

 This is explained in more detail below.

 - This privacy notice

 - What personal data do we collect via the site?

 - How and why we use personal data

 - Changes to this policy or your data